-Your GP will ask you about your symptoms including what they are, when you get them and whether anything you do makes them better or worse.
+Your GP will ask you about your symptoms including what they are, when you get them, and what makes them better or worse.
 They will also examine you.

 How to get the most out of your GP appointment.

 These photos give you an idea of what possible mouth cancers can look like, but remember that they might appear differently to this.

 Find out when GPs refer people to see a mouth and oropharyngeal cancer specialist.

 Find out what screening is, and why there is no national screening programme for mouth and oropharyngeal cancer.

 Find out more about diagnosing mouth and oropharyngeal cancer.
 Most people will have a biopsy.

 The stage of a cancer tells you how big it is and whether it has spread.